jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Fictional Conversation 2

-Now you can't resolve all the questions like this, but the Heavy Weight approach means that if you identify this as a frequently asked question, you would create documentation for it and include it in your on-boarding resources.
+The Heavy Weight approach means that if you identify this as a frequently asked question, you would create documentation for it and include it in your on-boarding resources.

-Having that information up front and easily accessible leads to a much better
-conversation:
+Suddenly our conversations go from being reactive, from having to reset expectations and beg for forgiveness, to being valuable and insightful.

 "Hey, I've checked your documentation, and I see you don't provide SEO support for squirrel videos.
 Can you please do this in the future?"